 Posts

-Why Does the U.S. Support Israel? | Noam Chomsky | Excellent and brief overview
+Why Does the U.S. Support Israel? | Noam Chomsky | Brief overview | October 14, 2014

 An eight minute overview of the US-Israel relationship from Chomsky.
 For depth and breadth, Chomsky has no peer, as far as I am aware.
-I've yet to discover any error of fact in his work and have little, if any, difference of opinion with his moral reasoning.
+I've yet to discover any error of fact in his work and I have little, if any, difference of opinion with his moral reasoning.
 Chapters and transcript available at YouTube: Noam Chomsky - Why Does the U.S. Support Israel?

 Israel and Palestine | Noam Chomsky | Clark University, Worcester, MA | April 12, 2011